Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Machine learning event weights

 \subsection{Neural-network based matrix-element emulation}

 For a first application of the surrogate-based unweighting, we introduce a custom ML model, which learns and predicts the complete weight of partonic scattering events.
 This combines the squared matrix element and the phase-space weight, the latter including Jacobian factors $J_{\Phi_n}$ from variable mappings of the Lorentz invariant phase-space element $\Phi_n$ used by the underlying integrator.
-For a given $2\to n$ parton-level process our surrogate $s(p_a, p_b, p_1, \dots, p_n)$ thus approximates the fully differential cross section, \emph{i.e.}\
+For a given $2\to n$ parton-level process our surrogate $s(p_a, p_b, p_1, \dots, p_n)$ thus approximates the following part of the fully differential cross section:

 Here $f_{a/b}$ denotes the PDF for the incoming parton $a/b$ with momentum fraction $x_{a/b}$, evaluated at factorisation scale $\mu_F$.
+Note, the PDF contribution could also be factored out of the surrogate and evaluated exactly on an event-wise basis but we here decided to include it.
 The external particle momenta satisfy four-momentum conservation and on-shell conditions: